FSU shooting suspect Phoenix Ikner released from hospital, faces murder and other charges

 Ikner spent time training with law enforcement and serving on a sheriff’s advisory council in the years before his attack, authorities have said

-Leon County Sheriff Walter McNeil told reporters at a press conference after the shooting the suspect was “steeped in the Leon County Sheriff’s Office family and engaged in a number of training programs that we have, so it’s not a surprise to us that he had access to weapons.”
+Leon County Sheriff Walter McNeil told reporters at a news conference after the shooting that the suspect was “steeped in the Leon County Sheriff’s Office family and engaged in a number of training programs that we have, so it’s not a surprise to us that he had access to weapons.”

 Jessica Ikner, Phoenix’s mother, has served at the sheriff’s department for more than 18 years, McNeil said, adding “her service to this community has been exceptional.”
 She did not respond to a request for comment after the shooting.
 The deputy has since taken personal leave from the department.